matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 - The original game has a particle system used for explosions, teleport effects, and so on.
 I use Blender's own particle system to display these.

-There's still more that could be added in too, but I haven't done these due to time constraints:
+There is still more that could be added in:

 - Viewport gun.
 The original game shows the current weapon at the bottom of the screen.
 - Lightning effects.
 As visible in the lightning gun, and in the final level of episode one.
+- Sprites.
+There are a few sprites in the game, used for things such as the explosion effect (separate to the particles), and bubbles.
+- Animated lights.
+The original game's lightmaps could be animated, useful for things like flickering bulbs, or to have lights turned on and off by in-game triggers.

 ## Conclusion